Keyboard shortcuts

 Independent of game mode it is possible for players to trade walls among each other.
 This is an extremely strategic option that players can exercise at any moment during game play.

-Wall trading is not free!
-For each game type the cost of a wall is determined at game start.
+Wall trading is not free though.
+For each game variant the cost of a wall is determined at game start.
 This cost is used to calculate the final score of each player when the game is finished.
-See the scoring page for how the scoring system works.

 Wall trading is a two phase process: